 - Try laughing during the shoot.
 You will have more fun and it will loosen you up.
 Don’t be scared.
 Once you are there and get your make up on and your hair all fixed you will feel like a princess and shine!

 Have you taken a headshot lately?
-What tips can you share with us?
+What tips can you share?
 Please comment below!